 - NSE 8 Practical, on April 25, 2023

-You will also receive the FCX certification on October 1, 2023, with an issue date of April 25, 2023, and an expiration date of April 25, 2026.
+You also received the FCX certification on October 1, 2023, with an issue date of April 25, 2023, and an expiration date of April 25, 2026.

 Was this article helpful?